-Yes, the Conventional 97 mortgage program enforces a maximum DTI, which varies by downpayment "source".
-Mortgage applicants making a downpayment from their own funds may not exceed 45% debt-to-income via the Conventional 97 program.
+Yes, loan guidelines enforce a maximum DTI, which varies by downpayment “source”.
+Mortgage applicants making a downpayment from their own funds may not exceed 45% debt-to-income via the program.
 Mortgage applicants accepting gift funds for a downpayment are limited to 41% DTI.
 Debt-to-income is calculated by dividing your total monthly debt obligations into your total verifiable monthly income.

 How long does it take to close with Conventional 97 financing?

-The Conventional 97 program takes no longer to underwrite than any other conventional mortgage.
+The program takes no longer to underwrite than any other conventional mortgage.
 Approval times vary by lender, but are often quite quick.

 When does the Conventional 97 program expire?

-The Conventional 97 mortgage program does not "expire".
-It's not like the Home Affordable Refinance Program (HARP), which was created to spur housing and the economy.
-Fannie Mae's 3 percent downpayment program is indefinite.
+This mortgage loan does not “expire”.
+It’s not like the , which was created to spur housing and the economy.
+Fannie Mae’s 3 percent downpayment program is indefinite.